General Information

 Enrollment and Graduation Rates

-Among the undergraduates, 46 percent identified as female, 56.3 percent as residents of Colorado and 27.6 percent as racially/ethnically diverse (Black/African American, Asian Americans, Hispanic/Latino, American Indian and Pacific Islander).
-Forty-five percent enrolled in the College of Arts and Sciences, 19 percent in the College of Engineering and Applied Science, 14 percent in the Leeds School of Business, 11 percent in the Program in Exploratory Studies, and 11 percent, combined, enrolled in the College of Media, Communication and Information, the Program in Environmental Design, the College of Music and the School of Education.
+Among the undergraduates, 48 percent identified as female, 58 percent as residents of Colorado, 15 percent as first-generation students, and 30 percent as racially/ethnically diverse (Black/African American, Asian Americans, Hispanic/Latino, American Indian and Pacific Islander).
+Forty-five percent enrolled in the College of Arts and Sciences, 21 percent in the College of Engineering and Applied Science, 14 percent in the Leeds School of Business, 10 percent in the College of Communication, Media, Design and Information, 8 percent in the Program for Exploratory Studies, and 1 percent in both the College of Music and in the School of Education.

-CU Boulder enrolled 6,539 graduate and professional students in master's, doctoral, law and graduate certificate programs in fall 2022.
-Of these, 43.6% were females.
-The five most enrolled majors for masters students were Computer Science, Aerospace Engineering Sciences, Electrical Engineering, Master of the Environment and Mechanical Engineering.
-The most enrolled doctorate majors were Physics, Aerospace Engineering Sciences, Computer Science, Chemistry and Mechanical Engineering.
+CU Boulder enrolled 6,288 graduate and professional students in master's, doctoral, law and graduate certificate programs in fall 2025.
+Of these, 44 percent were female.
+The five most enrolled majors for masters students were Aerospace Engineering Sciences, Computer Science, Electrical Engineering, Mechanical Engineering, and Data Science.
+The most enrolled doctorate majors were Physics, Aerospace Engineering Sciences, Computer Science, and Chemistry and Mechanical Engineering.

 CU Boulder Accreditation and Affiliation